tinitiateprime/tiai-edu-app/interview-qna/java.md

 # Java

 ## What is object-oriented programming?
+Hello May 19 9:51PM
 Level: Beginner

 ### Answer